Lipodystrophy and Body Changes

 • Leptin: In February 2014, the FDA approved the use of Myalept (metreleptin, the drug form of the hormone leptin) for lipodystrophy.
 High levels of leptin suppress appetite and cause more fat to be used up.
 The drug has not been shown to work specifically for HIV-related lipodystrophy.

-• For more information, see our fact sheet on Lipodystrophy Treatments and Fat Gain
+• For more information, see our fact sheet on Lipodystrophy Treatments Part I: Treatments for Fat Gain

 Increased lipids

 • Lipid-lowering medications: There are drugs, often called statins, that reduce lipid levels.
-Some lipid-lowering medications interact with HIV drugs, so it is important for your health care provider to review all your medications before prescribing anything.
+Some lipid-lowering medications interact with HIV drugs, so it is important for your healthcare provider to review all your medications before prescribing anything.
+Statins are now recommended for older people living with HIV to reduce their risk of cardiovascular disease.

-• For more information, see our fact sheet on Lipodystrophy Treatments and Metabolic Changes
+• For more information, see our fact sheet on Lipodystrophy Treatments Part III: Treatments for Metabolic Changes

 Increased glucose levels, insulin resistance, and diabetes

-• For more information, see our fact sheet on Lipodystrophy Treatments and Metabolic Changes
+• For more information, see our fact sheet on Lipodystrophy Treatments Part III: Treatments for Metabolic Changes

 All symptoms of lipodystrophy